 Pour the prepared yoghurt sauce all over the top covering the chicken and chickpeas.
 Some recipes call for warming up the yoghurt sauce in the same pan where you fried the pine nuts to add flavour and warmth to the dish.
 But I have never tried that nor the book mentioned so feel free to do either way.

-Fry the pine nuts or lengthwise chopped almonds in olive oil and pour it over the top along with the oil.
+Fry the pine nuts or slivered almonds in olive oil and pour it over the top along with the oil.
 Sprinkle some parsley leaves and cumin powder.

-- 300gms chicken, cooked and shredded (optional, add more chickpeas if you are not using chicken)
+- 300 grams chicken cooked and shredded (optional, add more chickpeas if you are not using chicken)

-- 1 tablespoon pine nuts or chopped almonds
+- 1 tablespoon pine nuts or slivered almonds

 - 1 to 2 tablespoons olive oil